Natural Detox Bath to Help Kick Colds (Kid-friendly + Boost Immunity + Eliminate Toxins + Reduce Stress)

 Your essential oils should be produced without any added ingredients, chemicals and ideally should come from organic plants.
 For this reason, we often recommend the brands Young Living and DoTerra.

 Should you remove chemicals that are found in bathwater?

 If chemicals in bathwater, such as chlorine, are something you’re concerned about, there are a few ways you can help filter the water and aid in the elimination of these chemicals so they aren’t absorbed into the skin.

 Vitamin C Powder or Baking soda:

-Use this Natural Detox Bath to help kick colds, boost immunity, eliminate toxins and reduce stress.
+Use this Natural Detox Bath to help kick colds, boost immunity, eliminate toxins, alleviate eczema and reduce stress.

 Adding detox baths into your library of natural remedies can help your body rid itself of harmful toxins, boost your immune function, help you sleep better and feel more energized during the day.